teqfw/di/README.md

 }
 ```

-The files corresponded to this case:
+Corresponding files would look like this:

 ```
 ./src/